-The Manufacturer’s Suggested Retail Price (MSRP) of the 2015 Chevy Silverado runs the gamut from just over $27,000 for a base regular-cab model to over $50,000 for a 4WD High Country crew cab.
-Most buyers will split the difference in both trim and price.
-This wide range of prices is similar to those of the Ford F-150, Ram 1500 and the Silverado's GMC sibling, the Sierra.
-The Toyota Tundra and Nissan Titan, now only available with V8 engines, start a few thousand higher.
-Before buying, be sure to check the KBB.com Fair Purchase Price to see what others in your area are paying for their new Silverado truck.
-The 2015 Silverado is expected to retain its value well in the years ahead, but still fall short of the Toyota Tundra.
+An entry-level 2-wheel-drive regular-cab 2016 Chevy Silverado work truck carries a Manufacturer’s Suggested Retail Price (MSRP) of about $27,800, including the $1,195 destination charge.
+A 4WD crew-cab, standard-box High Country Silverado will run you more than $53,800 before you start adding options.
+Of course you can get a very nicely equipped Silverado just the way you want it for considerably less…or more, depending on how crazy you go with options.
+Regardless, the 2016 Silverado prices are right in the hunt compared to the Ford F-150, Ram 1500 and the Silverado's GMC sibling, the Sierra; the V8-only Toyota Tundra starts a few thousand higher.
+Be sure to check the KBB.com Fair Purchase Price to see what others in your area are paying for their new Silverado truck.
+The 2016 Silverado is expected to retain its value well in the years ahead, but still fall short of the Toyota Tundra.

 Under the Hood

-Buyers have a choice of three engines in the 2015 Silverado.
-Lower models come with GM's 4.3-liter EcoTec3 V6, while the 5.3-liter V8 powers higher trims.
-For those requiring serious oomph in their half-ton Chevy pickup, there's the 6.2-liter V8.
-All the engines can be paired with 4-wheel drive (4WD) in lieu of the standard 2-wheel-drive (2WD) setup.
-The V6 and 5.3-liter V8 are connected to a 6-speed automatic transmission, while the big 6.2-liter V8 uses a new 8-speed transmission.
+The three engines for the 2016 Chevy Silverado remain the same.
+There's the base 4.3-liter EcoTec3 V6, while the 5.3-liter V8 powers higher trims, with the High Country getting a 6.2-liter V8 with up to 12,000 pounds of towing power.
+All engines are available with 4-wheel drive (4WD) instead of the standard 2-wheel-drive (2WD) setup.
+Standard on the V6 and 5.3-liter V8 is a 6-speed automatic transmission, while the 6.2-liter V8 and 5.3-liter V8 LTZ models get an 8-speed automatic.
 All three of the engines run on regular unleaded, and the V6 and 5.3-liter V8 are flex-fuel compliant, meaning they can use the E85 ethanol blend.

 4.3-liter V6 Flex-Fuel